rbreaves/kinto/README.md

 - Chocolatey
 - Autohotkey

+Note: Sublime Text users should disable screen rotation hotkeys as they will interfere with multi-cursor and possibly other combos.
+See https://windowsloop.com/disable-screen-rotation-keyboard-shortcut/ for details.

 Does not have complete parity with the Linux edition, but it does work and can be built on and added to as needed.
 Modify ./windows/kinto.ahk if you want to add more WSL editions or other terminals.

 ## How to install